ucsb-game-dev-club/ucsb-game-dev-club.github.io/content/_index.md

 people who are passionate about the skills and processes that go towards game development.
 We aim to create a supportive environment for people to experiment, develop their skills, and connect with other prospective game developers.
-We currently meet on Fridays from 5 pm to 7 pm in the College of Creative Studies building, Room 143.
+We currently meet on Mondays from 7 pm to 8 pm in the Building 936, Rm 101.

 Find us on Facebook, Discord, or reach out to us at `ucsbgamedevclub (at) gmail (dot) com` (please replace "at" and "dot" with their appropriate symbols).